flaxmans/CompBio_on_git/Assignments/09_Independent_Project_Step2.md

 <br>
 <br>

-Note: it is OK to copy and paste (and revise) some of what you did in Assignment 08's markdown doc for some of the sections below.
+Note: it is totally fine to copy and paste (and revise) some of what you did in Assignment 08's markdown doc for some of the sections below.

 <br>
 <br>